TrinhMinhTuan123/craw-f1/README.md

 - Refer to ERD image: erd-image-craw-f1.png
 - If you use an empty database, you can sync data by calling the api: [http://localhost:4000/api/v1/races/sync-data]
-- to save your time you can import this sql(in the root directory) and use: databaseCrawedDataF1
+- To save your time you can import this sql(in the root directory) and use: databaseCrawedDataF1
+- You can refer to image "craw-data-architecture.png" to see how i craw the data from F1
 - The server will automatically sync data once a day (schedule)
 - Example: Race restful api.
   Get list : [http://localhost:4000/api/v1/races](http://localhost:4000/api/v1/races)